Nanmadaw Me Nu: Increasing power and downfall

 Bagyidaw favored Me Nu, and she rose to power in the court.
 Together with the king, she sat on the throne and arranged the court affairs.
 Alongside her brother and General Maha Bandula, she advocated for war with the British.

 General Maha Bandula died in Danubyu, and the British troops occupied the Yandabo, 40 miles from the royal capital.
-The Treaty of Yandabo was signed on 24 February 1826 which ended the First Anglo-Burmese War (1824–1826).
+The Treaty of Yandabo was signed on 24 February 1826, which ended the First Anglo-Burmese War (1824–1826).
 Due to the defeat of the war, 1 billion Burmese kyats of compensation had to be paid.
-Lacking money, Me Nu sold her jewelries and paid the first installment of compensation.
+Lacking money, Me Nu sold her jewelry and paid the first installment of compensation.